-Volume 1 of Scottish Rock covers a proliferation of Scottish crags up to the natural demarcation of the Great Glen.
-They are easier to access than most in Volume 2 and present infinite variety.
+The Scottish Rock Volume 1 guidebook covers a proliferation of Scottish crags in the south up to the natural demarcation of the Great Glen.
+They are easier to access than most of the northern crags that are described in Volume 2, and they also present infinite variety.
 There are selected climbs in Arran, Arrochar Area, Mull & Iona, Glen Coe & Glen Etive, Ardgour & Ardnamurchan, Ben Nevis & Glen Nevis, Central Highlands, Cairngorms, Easter Ross.

 New to this second edition are numerous grade adjustments, improvements in descriptions, some topo corrections and new topos.
 Several less popular crags and cliffs have been removed, freeing up additional space for the inclusion of over 120 additional routes.
 There are also over 60 new photos.